JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/story.md

 While the rest of the party clears out the rats and lizards blocking their way, Brood threatens Grupet against coming after Hilde before throwing him against a wall.
 With a spooked Hilde leading the way, the party climbs their way up out of the lower sewers before Grupet can recover.

 Climbing through yet more passageways they find themselves in tunnels full of not sewage, but rain and river water.
-With water up to their waists, Hilde tells the group that they have nothing to fear in these chambers because "Olk Seeka scares away anything big enough to be worth worrying about".
+With water up to their waists, Hilde tells the group that they have nothing to fear in these chambers because "Old Seeka scares away anything big enough to be worth worrying about".
 After a few minutes of wading, the party comes face to face with Old Seeka herself.

 A 60ft long serpent, stripped in various shades of icy blue, coiled upon itself and asleep.
-As the water flows past her, it crystalizes into flows of ice as it touches her scales.
+As the water flows past her, it crystallizes into flows of ice as it touches her scales.
 "She found her way down here, I think the water keeps her cool".
 The party attempts to sneak their way past the slumbering Ice Serpent, and move lke ghosts in the night...all except for Gergee, who lets out a startled cry after nearly falling into the water.

 Old Seeka awakens and begins scenting the air for the world's largest Gnome, frosty tongue flitting in and out of her mouth.
 With Roger playing soothing music, Gergee tries to calm the giant beast...but it is no use.
 Old Seeka uncoils herself and blocks Gergee's escape...

+## Session 20

+The party scrambles to reach then storm drains up above, or calm Old Seeka, but with no luck.
+Old Seeka strikes, and the party engages the giant ice serpent in combat.

+Frost coats the party's weapons and armour as their strike Seeka's icy scales.
+Brood climbs the serpent to attack with his rapier from above.
+Gergee is snapped up in Seeka's jaws, and after a moment of struggle, is swallowed, plunged into the acidic darkness of the snakes stomach.
+Dimitria is caught up in Seeka's coils and is crushed into unconsciousness.

+With a jumping cleave, Oswyn opens a hole in Seeka's belly near the newly emerged Gnome shaped bulge.
+Reaching through the hole, Oswyn grabs Gergee by the boot and yanks him free.
+Freed, Gergee sees his opportunity and strikes, bringing Seeka to the brink of death.
+Seeing his chance to kill the beast who had tried to consume him, Gergee chooses to let Seeka slitter away deeper into the sewers.

+As the sound of a storm brews above and rain begins to flow down into the sewers, Hilde leads the group down a long tunnel, the water flowing at their back.
+After many minutes of wadding through ever rising water the group emerges into the storm, south of the Talonstone walls.
+Badly injured, and with no spells left to cast, the party resolves to rest the night before finding Helena and heading to the Temple of Echran in the morning.

+Come morning, Helena is awakened with a splitting hangover, and a Sending from Roger in her head, directing her to meet the party south of the city.
+Alone in the locked hotel suite, Helena goes through Barretta's documents and learns that Barretta will be using the Blackstone Mercenaries as security for the Governor while he is in the city.
+In order to escape the room, Helena breaks a window and sets a door on fire before disguising herself as Barretta and ordering the innkeeper to let her out.

+Helena casually makes her way through Talonstone, until she spots a pair of Inquisitors following her.
+Casting Darkness and running through nearby alleyways, she almost managers to escape them but is ultimately cornered.
+Facing four enemies, Helena tries to defend herself, but te outlooks seems bleak...before one of the Inquisitors turns on the rest, giving Helena a change to fight back.
+The sound of squeaking wheels fills the alleyway and Darkness briefly engulfs two of the Inquisitors, before being split by a lightning bolt and the silhouette of a floating man casting lighting down upon the Inquisition.

+With the Inquisitors beaten to unconsciousness, or brought down by lightning, a floating **Bilry**, suspended on a column of wind, floats back down into his wheel chair.
+The traitorous Inquisitor is revealed to be Petrel, who hurriedly wheels Bilry out of the alleyway, and ushers Helena away from the scene of the battle.
+Bilry tells Helena he has been in hiding since his shop was burnt down, and she directs him to the Crane's hideout.
+Bilry asks Helena to have the party come speak with him when they return to Talonstone, before parting ways and leaving Helena to rejoin her party.